 flatpak install flathub org.kde.haruna

-MPlayer is a command-line video player out there that offers its user with various video file formats and subtitle files.
+MPlayer is a command-line video player out there that offers its user various video file formats and subtitle files.
 The interface isn’t the best and you’ve to use a terminal in order to play a video.
 It’s a cross-platform tool that supports a wide range of output drivers.

 To install MPlayer on our Linux system the below command needs to be executed on your terminal: